Why Is Childcare So Expensive? 7 Factors at Play

 The cost of childcare can certainly seem overwhelming at first.
 “Many parents don't think much about it, though.
 They are instead focused on the fact that kind teachers are providing great care to their children,” McGregor says.
-While initiatives like universal preschool could significantly change the landscape of childcare someday, business owners will continue striving to offer lower costs in the industry.
+While initiatives like universal preschool could significantly change the landscape of childcare someday, this change is far from a certainty.

-One thing is for certain—parents are on the hunt for quality childcare options.
-Childcare providers who offer safe environments, stimulating educational activities and caring attention to each child can be expected to thrive, according to Sanders.
+One thing is certain, though: parents are on the hunt for quality childcare options.
+Childcare providers who offer safe environments, stimulating educational activities and caring attention to each child can expect to thrive, according to Sanders.

 As you can tell, there’s a lot that goes into running a quality early childhood education program.
 To learn more, check out “Exploring the Components of a Quality Early Childhood Curriculum.”